ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 Display pathlines
 ~~~~~~~~~~~~~~~~~
-This example shows how you can display a pathlines:
+This example shows how you can display pathlines:

 .. code:: python